Skip to content

 TL;DR

-This paper proposes rCM (score-regularized continuous-time consistency model), which for the first time scales continuous-time consistency distillation to 14B-parameter text-to-image/video models.
-By combining forward KL divergence (consistency) with reverse KL divergence (score distillation), rCM matches DMD2 in quality while preserving diversity, achieving 15–50× inference speedup.
+The authors propose rCM (score-regularized continuous-time consistency model), which extends continuous-time consistency distillation to 14B parameter text-to-image/video models for the first time.
+By combining forward divergence (consistency) and backward divergence (score distillation), the method matches the quality of DMD2 while preserving diversity, achieving 15-50× acceleration.

 Background & Motivation

-• Key Challenge: Forward KL divergence (consistency models) and reverse KL divergence (score distillation) have complementary characteristics.
+• Key Insight: Forward divergence (consistency models) and backward divergence (score distillation) possess complementary properties.

 Method